Marxism in 2021

-It is not only a hopeless undertaking to achieve this (in)justice, it also has only one possible outcome and that is the downfall of Western Society.
+Social Justice only has one possible outcome and that is the downfall of Western Society.

-The Marxist has, fortunately, also a solution for all the hassles!
-The solution promises absolute equality for all, will resolve and prevent all present and future injustice.
+The Marxist though, claims to have a solution for all these aforementioned hassles.
+His solution promises absolute equality for all, will resolve and prevent all present and future injustice.
 It promises that the government will solve everything without us having to worry.
-And also, this solution promises all this a lot faster; now.
+And also, this solution promises all this to happen fast: now.

-If people did indeed learn from the past... unfortunately, the human race naturally suffers from a kind of chronic amnesia.
+If only people would indeed learn from the past... unfortunately, the human race naturally suffers from a kind of chronic amnesia.
 Our memory of communism is superficial, we remember the dead, but no longer what caused it.
 We don't know what the people thought, what philosophy was popular, what kind of politicians they voted for and why.
-"The Nazis of 1930 were bad because they were bad..." that they were normal people like you and me just before that, and that you have to learn how to be Nazi doesn't even cross our minds.
+"The Nazis of 1930 were bad because they were bad...".
+That Nazis were born like normal people, and that you have to learn how to be Nazi doesn't even cross our minds.

-We don't realize that China, Cuba, Laos, North Korea, Vietnam are still communist.
-Especially when it comes to; human rights, freedom of speech, freedom of religion, wealth, self-expression, everything that is important to Social Justice advocates, has actually deteriorated in these countries.
+We don't realize that China, Cuba, Laos, North Korea, Vietnam, Venezuela are still communist today.
+Especially when it comes to; human rights, freedom of speech, freedom of religion, wealth, self-expression, everything that is so important to Social Justice advocates, has actually deteriorated in these countries.

 Communism is responsible for more than 100 million deaths, and this number continues to rise today.
 No one with governmental power cares.